Huayan Temple (Datong)

 Huayan Temple or Huayan Monastery (华严寺 (華嚴寺, Huáyán Sì)) is a Buddhist temple located in Datong, Shanxi, China.

 Huayan Temple has been burned down and rebuilt several times.
-The Mahavira Hall and Buddhist Texts Library still preserve the architectural style of the Liao and Jin dynasties (907–1234).
+The Daxiongbao Hall and Cangjing Ge still preserve the architectural style of the Liao and Jin dynasties (907–1234).

 It is an artistic complex of ancient Chinese architecture, sculpture, frescoes and inscriptions, as well as a cultural synthesis of religion and politics.

 History

 Liao dynasty

 The temple was first established in 1038, in the 7th year of Chongxi period (1032–1055) in the Liao dynasty (907–1125).
 The name of "Huayan" derives from Avatamsaka Sutra, which more commonly known as "Huayan Sutra" (华严经) in China.
 Part of the temple was devastated in 1122, during the war between Liao and Jin dynasties.

 Jin dynasty

 Huayan Temple was restored and redecorated in 1140, in the 3rd year of Tianjuan period (1138–1140) in the Jin dynasty (1115–1234).
-Abbot Tongwu (通悟) rebuilt the Mahavira Hall, Guanyin Hall, Shanmen, and Drum tower.
+Abbot Tongwu (通悟) rebuilt the Daxiongbao Hall, Guanyin Hall, Shanmen, and Drum tower.
 In 1166, Emperor Shizong visited the temple.